AlionteRoxana/Testare_Manuala/Ddatabase_Project_Academia.md

 <br>

 #### Submitting Assignments  <br>
-INSERT INTO Submissions (AssignmentID, StudentID, SubmissionDate, Grade, Feedback) VALUES
+* INSERT INTO Submissions (AssignmentID, StudentID, SubmissionDate, Grade, Feedback) VALUES
 (1, 1, '2024-07-14', 85.5, 'Good job!'),
 (2, 1, '2024-07-13', 90.0, 'Excellent work!');
 <br>

- We have one student more, his name is Marcel so we have to add another entry to our database
+ We have one student more, his name is Marcel so we have to add another entry to our database  <br>
-INSERT INTO Users (Username, Password, Email, FullName, UserType) VALUES ('colegul_Marcel', '12345', 'marcel@yahoo.com', 'Marcel', 'Student');
+* INSERT INTO Users (Username, Password, Email, FullName, UserType) VALUES ('colegul_Marcel', '12345', 'marcel@yahoo.com', 'Marcel', 'Student');

 <br> <br>   <br> <br>